-Across the capitalist world today there is a clear political polarization.
+Across the capitalist world today there is a clear political polarization.1Many thanks to the comrades who gave me feedback on an earlier version—David Camfield, Todd Gordon, Kate Doyle Griffith, Zach Levinson; and to the participants in my session at Socialism 2019.
 As the policies of the neoliberal center continue to deliver declining living standards and working conditions for the vast majority of the world’s inhabitants, more radical alternatives have gained a mass audience.
 The dominant alternative has been a right-wing populism that targets both “global elites” (with “the Jews” at their core) and immigrants, racialized people, women, and LGBTQ folks as equally responsible for the current social crisis.
 The defeats of mass struggles and the failure of ostensibly left governments to end austerity, in particular in Greece, has demoralized many and fed the radical right.
 However, we are also seeing a rebirth of a mass, although politically heterogeneous socialist left across the capitalist world.
 In the United States, the astronomical growth of the Democratic Socialists of America (DSA) has made socialism a small but significant political force for the first time in over forty years.

 As significant minorities of working people are again looking to a socialist alternative to capitalism, we have seen a revival of the discussion of how to organize for the transition to socialism—a revival of the debate on socialist strategy.
+2See, among many recent contributions: Vivek Chibber, “Our Road to Power,” Jacobin, December 5, 2017, www.jacobinmag.com/2017/12/our-road-to-power; Charles Post, “What Strategy for the US Left?”
+Jacobin, February 23, 2018, www.jacobinmag.com/2018/02/socialist-organization-strategy-electoral-politics; James Muldoon, “Reclaiming the Best of Karl Kautsky,” Jacobin, January 5, 2019, www.jacobinmag.com/2019/01/karl-kautsky-german-revolution-democracy-socialism?fbclid=IwAR3z6h0Xf99cTkbeTcfrlbnu7JBcLOPcTN6I-Hk_yZLr8bKBlqxajF2rFoo; Charles Post, “The ‘Best’ of Karl Kautsky Isn’t Enough” Jacobin, March 9, 2019, www.jacobinmag.com/2019/03/karl-kautsky-socialist-strategy-german-revolution; Eric Blanc, “Why Kautsky Was Right (and Why You Should Care),” Jacobin, March 2, 2019, www.jacobinmag.com/2019/04/karl-kautsky-democratic-socialism-elections-rupture; Sotiris Panagiotis, “The Strategic Question Revisited: Ten Theses,” Socialist Project: The Bullet, May 23, 2019, https://socialistproject.ca/2019/05/the-strategic-question-revisited-ten-theses/.
 Unfortunately, many have presented this debate as between advocates of a “democratic” versus an “insurrectionary” road to socialism.
 In my opinion, this debate, which revisits the key issues discussed by Kautsky, Lenin, Trotsky, Luxemburg, and others in the pre-1914 socialist movement is not between “democrats” and “insurrectionists.”
 On one side are those comrades who believe that the working class and oppressed can use all or parts of the existing democratic capitalist state to abolish capitalism and build a socialist society.
 On the other are those, like myself, who believe that the existing capitalist state is fundamentally undemocratic and cannot be permeated by working people and molded to meet our goals.
 Instead the existing capitalist state must be dismantled (smashed) and replaced with new and radically more democratic political institutions that embody working class and popular power.

 These strategies are, implicitly or explicitly, based in different theories of the capitalist state.
 As we will see, there is no one-to-one correspondence between theories of the state and socialist strategy—many of the left have defended theories that are at odds with their politics.
 However, different visions of how we will organize to transcend capitalism assume different understandings of the relationship of the state to capitalist accumulation and competition and to the class struggle.
 This essay examines the theoretical underpinnings of different socialist strategies in order to determine not simply their logical coherence, but whether or not they are based on a realistic understanding of capitalism and the capitalist state.
 Only such an assessment of these theories will allow us to determine whether or not the strategies they inform are utopian.

 Many on the new socialist left understand that the classical social-democratic strategy is a dead end.
 We can cite, ad infinitum, examples of how the election of reformist governments have led to some combination of capitulation and abandonment of reforms in the face of capitalist resistance (Mitterand in France in the early 1980s; the ANC in South Africa since 1994, the MAS in Bolivia since 2006; and most recently Syriza in Greece in 2016).
 Worse failures have opened the road to capitalist repression of the workers’ movement (Spain, 1936–39; Chile, 1970–73; Venezuela today).
-This strategy failed, not primarily because of the lack of commitment on the part of social-democratic politicians, but because it is based on a utopian understanding of the relationship of the capitalist state to both capitalist accumulation and the class struggle.
+This strategy failed, not primarily because of the lack of commitment on the part of social-democratic politicians, but because it is based on a utopian understanding of the relationship of the capitalist state to both capitalist accumulation and the class struggle.4See Robert Brenner, “The Paradox of Reformism: The American Case,” in M. Davis, F. Pfeil, and M. Spinker, eds., The Year Left: American Socialist Yearbook, vol.1 (London: Verso, 1985).

-On the one hand, the laws of motion of capitalism—in particular the dynamics of profitability and competition—gravely limit what any government can do under capitalism.
+On the one hand, the laws of motion of capitalism—in particular the dynamics of profitability and competition—gravely limit what any government can do under capitalism.5See F. Block, “The Ruling Class Does Not Rule: Notes on the Marxist Theory of the State,” Socialist Revolution 33 (May–June 1977).
 Capital’s ability to withhold investment in the face of government policies that reduce profitability or undermine competitiveness is usually sufficient to guarantee that the reformists will fail.
-If a government is actually committed to radical reforms and implements them in the face of capitalist economic resistance, the structure of the capitalist state institutions will allow capitalists to bypass elected branches of government and use the military and police to violently crush any challenges to its rule.
-In sum, the capitalist state is not a neutral instrument that either capitalists or workers can wield for their own distinctive and antagonistic goals.
+If a government is actually committed to radical reforms and implements them in the face of capitalist economic resistance, the structure of the capitalist state institutions will allow capitalists to bypass elected branches of government and use the military and police to violently crush any challenges to its rule.6Ralph Miliband, “The Coup in Chile,” in R. Miliband and J. Saville, eds., Socialist Register 1973 (London: Merlin Books, 1973) In sum, the capitalist state is not a neutral instrument that either capitalists or workers can wield for their own distinctive and antagonistic goals.

 Alternatives to Reformism

 For much of the twentieth century there were two strategic alternatives to classic social-democratic reformism.
 The first was another variant of what Hal Draper called “socialism from above,” where a self-proclaimed armed revolutionary vanguard destroys the existing state and establishes a single-party dictatorship that rules in the name of working people.
 This alternative should be a political anathema for the new socialist left.
 This strategy deepens the popular equation of socialism with bureaucratic class rule, defends regimes that were doomed to social and economic failure, and makes revolution the voluntarist act of an armed elite rather than the democratic self-activity of working people.
 This strategy has led the global left to adapt their activity to the political and diplomatic needs of states that purport to defend socialism, but actually undermine it at every step.
-Put simply, revolutionary “socialism from above”—Stalinism—is not only a dead end, it is morally and politically bankrupt.
+Put simply, revolutionary “socialism from above”—Stalinism—is not only a dead end, it is morally and politically bankrupt.7Charlie Post, “Actually Existing ‘Socialism’—A Critique of Stalinism,” New Socialist, February 16, 2018, https://newsocialist.org/actually-existing-socialism-a-critique-of-stalinism/.

 Transcending capitalism will require dismantling the existing capitalist state institutions.
 This strategy is often caricatured as imagining a simple, frontal confrontation between a revolutionary counter-government and a monolithic capitalist state.
 In reality, revolutionaries have often organized within the existing capitalist state.
 Not only have revolutionaries run in elections, primarily to promote popular struggles, but we have sought to build independent organizations of state employees and the enlisted personnel of the military to challenge the supposedly legitimate authority of their superiors.
 Put another way, revolutionaries try to promote widespread insubordination with the state.
 In a revolutionary situation, committees of state workers and soldiers could challenge the discipline exercised by unelected state bureaucrats and military officers, short-circuiting capital’s ability to derail or repress popular struggles.
 Along with committees elected in workplaces and communities, they are the basis of a radically democratic alternative state—that can smash the existing capitalist state, in particular its core repressive institutions.